 Special Immigrant Juvenile Status (SIJS)

 SIJS is a way for certain undocumented children to obtain lawful permanent resident status (a green card).
 A child may be eligible for SIJS if she is under the jurisdiction of a juvenile court, placed in the custody of a state agency or department, or placed in the custody of an individual (e.g. a guardian), and whose reunification with one or both parents is not viable due to abuse, neglect, abandonment or a similar basis under state law.
 The juvenile court must determine that it is in the minor's best interest to remain in the United States and not be returned to her home country.
-The child must be under the age of 21 (at the time the application is filed) and not married.
 There are additional requirements.*

 The Violence Against Women Act (VAWA)